helrond/songs/_posts/2016-08-24-american_sugar.md

 Got the hookup from the kid who made that trip
 Came back to the homeland with the latest hits
 You got your headphones on and your hands up in the air
-Just take it to the limit man, you're living on a prayer
+Just like a virgin, you're living on a prayer

 <div class="chorus">CHORUS</div>